weaversa/cryptol-course/labs/ProjectEuler/ProjectEulerAnswers.md

 [factorions](https://en.wikipedia.org/wiki/Factorion))

 *Hints*:
  * the factorial function is usually defined recursively, but that tends to make SAT solving difficult.
 Since you only need to calculate the factorial of the numbers 0-9, make your function just do a case by case calculation.
+Also, the solver `yices` seems to be the best here.
   * To get the digital representation of the number, create a function which takes in a number and a list of numbers and returns `True` exactly when the list is the base 10 representation.
 Finally, it can be shown that the most number of